emidombek/uptowngallery/TESTING.md

   - Issue 3: My commits where huge I found it very time consuming to make smaller commits and just kept forgetting as well to keep them smaller.
 I will realize this and will improve.

   - Bug 1: I was having isses with the bidding function where the amounts where not being recorded in decimal format, this was resolved by changing the data type to decimal in the Bids model for the amount field.

+  - Bug 2: Search works in development but not in production, likely to do with enviromental variables.